 The Greco-Roman ruins of Ephesus are a highlight to any traveller’s adventures through Turkey.
 They are situated just a stone’s throw away from Izmir.

-The city is only 20% excavated, yet with its impressive temples, marble pillars, and Roman promenades lined with sculptures and statues, it is the most well preserved Roman metropolis across Europe.
+Ephesus boasts impressive temples, marble pillars, and Roman promenades lined with sculptures and statues.
 The ruins here are so expansive that you can dedicate an entire day to exploring the various buildings and temple complexes.

 Getting to Ephesus